ucb-ist-drupal/SiteClone/README.md

 ### Windows support
 No testing has been done on Windows.
 Search the code for "windows".

-### Drupal8
-Cloning Drupal8 sites has not been implemented, but it should be low-hanging fruit.

 ### WordPress support
 Cloning WordPress sites has not been implemented.